 Bio and Credentials

-DR. SARI LOCKER, M.S., M.A., Ph.D., is a sexologist, sex educator, relationship educator, author, television personality, advice columnist, and guest lecturer.
+DR. SARI LOCKER, M.S., M.A., Ph.D., is sexologist, sexuality educator, developmental psychologist, author, television personality, advice columnist, and guest lecturer.
 She teaches "Psychology of Human Sexuality" and "Psychology of Adolescence" at Columbia University, Teachers College.

 She holds: a Bachelor of Science in educational psychology from Cornell University, a Master of Science in Human Sexuality Education from the University of Pennsylvania, a Master of Arts and a Ph.D. in developmental psychology from Columbia University.